INSIDE: Visit Tokyo Character Street – an alleyway of shops full of Japanese cartoon character toys. Updated 2019.

-According to Wikipedia, he’s a brown, furry monster with a large, sawtoothed mouth that is locked wide open.
-His favorite food is nikujaga, a Japanese meat and potato stew, and he strongly detests apples for an unknown genetic reason.
+Domo Japanese character has a favorite food – nikujaga, a Japanese meat and potato stew, and he strongly detests apples for an unknown genetic reason.

-I wonder if the reason he is so popular with teens especially is that Domo is known to pass gas repeatedly when nervous or upset.
-He also sweats when nervous!
+I wonder if the reason he is so popular with teens especially is that Domo is known to pass gas repeatedly (!) when nervous or upset.

-Japanese Manga and Anime characters – Aikatsu Style & Precure Pretty Store
+Japanese Manga and Anime characters

 Although unknown to me, these two shops were populated by teenage and young 20-something girls.

 The products on offer reminded me of J-Pop, Japanese music pop-star type of things.

 Teenage girls with a fashion sensibility will love it.

-If you love My Neighbor Totoro, Kiki’s Delivery Service, Princess Mononoke, or Spirited Away, then the Studio Ghibli character’s official store will be one stop you must make.
+If you love My Neighbor Totoro, Kiki’s Delivery Service, Princess Mononoke, or Spirited Away, then the Studio Ghibli official store will be one stop you must make.

 An event space featuring what the Japanese call ‘time-limited’ exhibitions or special sales.